haasn/mpvhq-old/DOCS/man/options.rst

 ``--colormatrix-primaries=<primaries>``
     RGB primaries the source file was encoded with.
 Normally this should be set in the file header, but when playing broken or mistagged files this can be used to override the setting.
-By default, when unset, BT.709 is used for all files except those tagged with a BT.2020 color matrix.

     This option only affects video output drivers that perform color management, for example ``opengl`` with the ``srgb`` or ``icc-profile``